lmorg/murex/docs/tour.md

-Murex doesn't just aim to be a well thought out language, the interactive shell boast an excellent out-of-the-box experience with makes other shells feel stone age in comparison.
+Murex doesn't just aim to be a well thought out language, the interactive shell boasts an excellent out-of-the-box experience which makes other shells feel stone age in comparison.

 If you want to learn more about the interactive shell then there is a dedicated document detailing [Murex's REPL features](/docs/user-guide/interactive-shell.md).